|

 own EPIRB the boat should have one registered to it as well

-copy of the boats insurance paperwork, and will ask that the captain and any
+copy of the sailboat's insurance paperwork, and will ask that the captain and any

 crew we require be added to the coverage if it does not now cover hired

-crew. (often it does) We will need to see proof of ownership and will need
+crew. (often it does) We may request to see proof of ownership and

 Be sure to have the